[This blog was originally published in November of 2019 and updated with new content in May of 2021.]

-Whether you are a software architect, a developer, or a DevOps engineer, integrating your application into the cloud, understanding the constructs of your favorite cloud provider, and adopting the latest technologies is probably already your day-to-day.
+Whether you are a software architect, a developer, or a DevOps engineer, integrating your application into the cloud, understanding the constructs of the best cloud provider for your needs, and adopting the latest technologies is probably already your day-to-day.
 But when the rubber hits the road, modeling your application in the cloud can be a time-consuming, error-prone process.
+And quite frankly, Using Infrastructure as Code to build every necessary environment individually is not the most judicious investment of resources to achieve your organization’s digital transformation goals.

-In this article, we will review and contrast a traditional, Infrastructure as Code approach using Terraform, with an alternative, time-saving approach using Environment as a Service and CloudShell Colony.
+In this article, we will review and contrast a traditional, Infrastructure as Code approach using Terraform, with an alternative, time-saving infrastructure automation approach using environment blueprinting with CloudShell Colony.

 In a typical implementation of the well documented load-balanced web server, a series of Terraform commands are used to compose an infrastructure layer of an application running on NGNIX server in AWS.
 The finished product is a Terraform file and a cloud-specific plan that can be reused to deploy the environment repeatedly.